connordominik1/connordominik1.github.io/index.md

 # Harrison
 ![harrison](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/b86d29f9-4f66-4c19-8c86-98b3e3493d54)
 Harrison!

 You have changed roles SO many times in my head.
-From a screaming baby, to a goofball who had the silliest catch-phrases, to a mini-me, and now, a mature and independant young man!
+From a screaming baby, to a goofball who had the silliest catch-phrases, to a mini-me, and now, a mature and independent young man!
 I want to take a minute and thank you for being such a cool person.
 I realize that you don't have to message me on Discord, play Minecraft with me and my friends, or even desire to be a part of my life.
 But you do, because you want to.
-You want to be involved in the crazyness that is my life, even if there are one and a half decades, and 2,500 miles between us.
+You want to be involved in the craziness that is my life, even if there are one and a half decades, and 2,500 miles between us.
 I notice that you often explore all the interests I am in, and you look for my footprints to mark your own path.
 To be honest, I find it confusing because I think to myself "Why follow in MY footsteps?
 I'm just barely figuring out how to do this whole 'living' thing at 29.
 You could do so much better by going ANY other direction."
 But I need to take a step back and realize that you are doing these things because you WANT to.
-So thank you.
+So, thank you.
 I hope I continue to make the choices that you feel are worthy to recreate.
 And please, whenever you find out my mistakes, do your best to learn from them, and don't recreate them.
-(Or just don't get caught) ;-P     I love you Harrison!
+(Or just don't get caught) ;-P     I love you, Harrison!
 ...

 ---